 Founding a startup and guiding it through its early infancy is one of the most stressful and difficult things an individual can do.
 It is a constant battle for survival where you claw and scratch your way to some kind of profitability before the seed money runs out.
-On that note, today, we are going to talk about the importance of proper branding for Startups.
+You’ve got to think about so many different things.
+One being payroll, you have to have a system implemented to help you manage your HR duties.
+For example, Cloudpay and Xero are two of the main players in the HR/ Payroll market.
+But on that note, today, we are going to talk about the importance of proper branding for Startups.

 Proper Branding – A Must Need for Startups